Glomzzz/Glom/README.md

   - [ ] Delayed Evaluation
   - [ ] Module
   - [ ] Standard Library

+## Build & Test

+### Nix

+I highly recommend using Nix to build and test Glom, since it can manage dependencies easily.

+First and foremost, prepare your Nix and Flake:

+- Ensure you have enabled `experimental-features = nix-command flakes` in your Nix configuration.

+Then, you can build Glom with: `nix build .` and you can see the executable in `./result/bin/glom`.

+For testing, you can run: `nix flake check -L` to run the tests.

+### Other

+You can check `flake.nix` to see the dependencies and the steps of building & testing, you need at least CMake 3.31.7 and a C++20 compatible compiler.

 ## Why C++?

 I'm a Rustacean, so I don't like C++, naturally.